martin-helmich/kube-mail/README.md

     kind: SMTPServer
     metadata:
       name: mailhog
-      namespace: kubemail-system
+      namespace: kube-system
     spec:
       server: mailhog.kubemail-system.svc.cluster.local
       port: 1025
       tls: false
     ```

-1. Configure an `EmailPolicy` to catch emails from a Pod and forward them to the configured `SMTPServer`:
+1. Configure an `EmailPolicy` to catch emails from a Pod and forward them to the configured `SMTPServer`.
+The policy resource needs to be in the same namespace as the Pod that's sending mails.

     ```yaml
     apiVersion: kube-mail.helmich.me/v1alpha1
     kind: EmailPolicy
     metadata:
       name: pod-to-mailhog
+      namespace: default # needs to be same namespace as Pod
     spec:
       podSelector:
         matchLabels:
           app.kubernetes.io/name: my-name
       sink:
         smtp:
-          server:
+          server: # server may be in a different namespace than policy
             name: mailhog
-            namespace: kubemail-system
+            namespace: kube-system
     ```

 ## Sending mails from within a Pod